raspberrypilearning/gpio-music-box/worksheet.md

     Normally you'd use a list like `pins = [2, 3, 4, 5]` and use a loop to run the setup for each item in the list.
 However, as this time you also need a list of sounds that correspond to GPIO pins, you'll use another data structure called a *dictionary* which is used to store relationships between items.

-    Remove the `drum = ` line, and in its place, create a dictionary mapping the two GPIO pins to their respective sounds, like so:
+    Remove the `drum = ` line, and in its place, create a dictionary mapping the two GPIO buttons to their respective sounds, like so:

     ```python
-    sound_pins = {
+    button_sounds = {
-        2: Sound("samples/drum_tom_mid_hard.wav"),
+        Button(2): Sound("samples/drum_tom_mid_hard.wav"),
-        3: Sound("samples/drum_cymbal_open.wav"),
+        Button(3): Sound("samples/drum_cymbal_open.wav"),
     }
     ```

-    *This means you can look up which sound to play by passing in the pin number; for example `sound_pins[2]` yields the drum sound object, and `sound_pins[3]` yields the cymbal sound.*

-1. Now where you previously had the `button = Button(2)` line for pin 2, you'll use a technique called *list comprehension* to create a list of buttons on all the pin numbers in the `sound_pins` dictionary:
+1. Now you have a dictionary mapping buttons to sounds, you'll need to tell each button to play a sound when pressed.
+Rather than write a new function to play each particular sound, you can just loop over the dictionary and create `when_pressed` events for each button. below the creation of the dictionary, add the following loop:

     ```python
-    buttons = [Button(pin) for pin in sound_pins]
-    ```

-    Now `buttons` contains a list of `Button` objects, on pins 2 and 3.

-    *Looping over a dictionary like this yields the dictionary keys (the left hand side), and passing a key into a dictionary yields the corresponding value.
-For the pin setup all you need is the pin numbers.*

-1. Now you have a list of `Button` objects, you'll need to tell each button to play a sound when pressed.
-Rather than write a new function to play each particular sound, you can loop over the `buttons` list and look up each one in the dictionary. below the creation of the `buttons` list, add the following loop:

-    ```python
-    for button in buttons:
+    for button, sound in button_sounds.items():
-        sound = sound_pins[button.pin.number]
         button.when_pressed = sound.play
     ```

-    *Each Button object has a `pin` property which allows you to look up which GPIO pin it's connected to.
-Here you get the pin number from each button, look up which sound corresponds to the pin number and set it to `button.when_pressed`*

 1. You can now delete the `play` function as it is no longer used!